browserengineering/book/book/scheduling.md

 This way, the browser implementer (you!) has maximum flexibility to use more or less hardware parallelism as appropriate to the situation.
-For example, some devices have more [CPU cores][cores] than others, or are more sensitive to battery power usage, or there system processes such as listening to the wireless radio may limit the actual parallelism available to the browser.
+For example, some devices have more [CPU cores][cores] than others, or are more sensitive to battery power usage, or their system processes such as listening to the wireless radio may limit the actual parallelism available to the browser.